 You need to have a consultation before having an abortion.

-The pre-abortion consultation is normally done in person.
+The pre-abortion consultation is usually done in person.
 In some cases it can be by phone or online video call.

 Pre-abortion consultation

-Your doctor will need to know your PPS number.
+Your doctor will ask you for your PPS number.

-You can also tell them your scheme card number for 1 of the following:
+You can also tell them your number if you have any 1 of the following:

-Your doctor needs this information so that the HSE can pay them for the service provided.
+Your doctor needs this information so that you can have an abortion for free.

 All your details and treatment will remain confidential.